komeara1/wifi_assessment_techniques/README.md

 ```
 airmon-ng start wlan0
 ```
 * Watch aircrack-ng's output of errors.
-Might need to run:
+Might need to run the following to kill specific process that hinder aircrack-ng.
 ```
 airmon-ng check kill
 ```